RakhithJK/OfficeDev-teams-toolkit-wiki/Update-bot-project-to-certificate-or-MSI.md

 ## Introduction:
-You can follow this guide to update your bot project to use [certificate](#steps-updating-to-certificate) or [MSI](#steps-updating-to-msi) for bot authentication to resolve the compliance issue of using Entra id with secret.
+You can follow this guide to update your existing bot project to use [certificate](#steps-updating-to-certificate) or [MSI](#steps-updating-to-msi) for bot authentication to resolve the compliance issue of using Entra id with secret.

 ## Prerequisites: